Kimberly-Lim/tetris/README.md

 # Competitve Tetris

-We added a new twist to the orginal game of tetris!
+We added a new twist to the orginal game of tetris! <br>
+We coded this using React and Javascript. <br>

 You can access the game here : http://localhost:3000 or